team-calacc/team-calacc.github.io/index.md

 - Backup development time (if needed)

 ### Progress
-The basic parts of the game are now implemented.
-The server is running and we have successfully tested the chat functionality.
+Currently working on the look and feel of the game.
+Users can now join an online lobby and move around in the same room.
+Shaders for field of view are implemented.
+Different player types, items, and tasks have been added to the game.

 ### Related work
 [Unity Engine](https://unity.com/)